deandresugandhi/DeandreSugandhi_T2A2/README.md

 __Required Data__: None

-__Expected Response Data__: Expected return of JSON response with data on the newly deleted item post, with a '200 OK' status code response
+__Expected Response Data__: Expected return of empty JSON response, with a '200 OK' status code response

 __Authentication methods__: Valid JWT token, authorize(item_post.user_id) which ensures the item post deleted is associated with either the same user id retrieved from get_jwt_identity() or a user with admin rights